Klingebeil/homepage/wiki/Futures of Journalism/ai-chat-news.md

 Written by ChatGPT with light editing from me because apparently the system is more critical then some people in the industry.

-1. this unordered seed list will be replaced by toc as unordered list {:toc}

 ## Loss of Context and Depth
 Chat interfaces inevitably simplify complex news stories.
 When a major global conflict gets reduced to “key takeaways” or “top 5 facts,” we lose crucial geopolitical history, conflicting perspectives, and systemic factors.